DrewBradfordXYZ/quickbase-codepages/README.md

 ## Description

-Automatically update your QuickBase code pages with the files in your node project's /dist folder from the command line.
+Automatically update your QuickBase code pages with `./dist` files using `npm run codepages`.

 This allows you to deploy and test your project in QuickBase with ease.
 Removing the hassle of manually copy and pasting code into code pages.